ropensci/drake/README.md

 ## Core concepts

-The following resources explain what `drake` does an how it works.
+The following resources explain what `drake` can do and how it works.
 The [`learndrake`](https://github.com/wlandau/learndrake) workshop devotes particular attention to `drake`’s mental model.